kulek1/Shelly/README.md

 # Shelly

-Shelly is a own, basic version of shell from Linux.
+Shelly is an own, basic version of shell from Linux.
 It's written in C. You can learn how it works!

 <p align="center">